Food and Cookery Teaching Staff

 Key Stage 3

 Throughout Years 7 and 8, students cover a wide range of recipes and food groups on the journey to amass the necessary skills required to master the subject.
-Starting with basics such as fresh fruit salad, they go on to explore herbs and spices in both meat and vegetarian dishes. in the genres and styles.
+Starting with basics such as fresh fruit salad, they go on to explore herbs and spices in both meatandvegetarian dishes.
 Moving into Year 8 we explore seasonal produce and expand our understanding of carbon footprints with our demand for out of season food groups.
-All projects follow the criteria used for assessment in Key Stage 4, allowing learners to familiarise themselves with the structure of the VCERT programme.
+All projects follow the criteria used for assessment in Key Stage 4, allowing learners to familiarise themselves with the structure of catering.

 Key Stage 4

-The specification of VCERT Level 2 Food & Cookery requires our learners to produce a portfolio of work that demonstrates their understanding of hygiene, health and safety, cross-contamination, cooking temperatures et cetera.
+The specification of WJEC Level 1 and 2 Hospitality and Catering requires our learners to produce a portfolio of work that demonstrates their understanding of hygiene, health and safety, seasonal foods, cooking temperatures and planning menus.
 Written work is continuously underpinned with practical activities allowing the learners to apply their knowledge and understanding.
 The coursework is externally moderated at regular intervals.